 6. Take the advantage of a GZIP compression

-GZIP compression uses when there is need to minimize requests to the server from your browser.
-Simply, GZIP can reduce file sizes to speed up the page loads.
+GZIP compression uses when there is a need to minimize requests to the server from your browser.
+Simply, GZIP can reduce file sizes to speed up page loads.

-Using GIDNetwork, you’ll be able to see how things go with the compression on your site, and also to get the advice if there anything can be improved.
+Using GIDNetwork, you’ll be able to see how things go with the compression on your site, and also to get advice if there is anything that can be improved.

 7. Use the appropriate picture size

-If you ask a browser to resize your original picture from 1200 to 600 pixels and customize it to fit the screen size of all devices, the requested page will cause a bunch of extra traffic and processor capacity will be overloaded.
-This is especially true for mobile devices, which don’t have the powerful processor, stable internet connection, and the size of the screen are rarely bigger than a little notebook.
+If you ask a browser to resize your original picture from 1200 to 600 pixels and customize it to fit the screen size of all devices, the requested page will cause a bunch of extra traffic, and processor capacity will be overloaded.
+This is especially true for mobile devices, which don’t have a powerful processor or stable internet connection, and the size of the screen is rarely bigger than a little notebook.

-Use the size of a pictures which will fit perfectly – possibly different versions of images for different devices.
+Use the size of pictures that will fit perfectly – possibly different versions of images for different devices.
 If this seems too difficult, at least use the built-in resampling means of images, which have the majority of the CMS, for example, the same as WordPress.

 8. Compress pictures

 Don’t think that it’s just your problem.
-According to some reports, almost a half of best ecommerce websites don’t use compression of images.
+According to some reports, almost half of the best e-commerce websites don’t use compression of images.

 9. Get the image through CDN

-To resort to the use of online content distribution (CDN), is how to get help from other servers which are close to visitors of your website.
-CDN delivers content from the closest server and thus reduce page load time.
+To resort to the use of online content distribution (CDN) is how to get help from other servers which are close to visitors of your website.
+CDN delivers content from the closest server and thus reduces page load time.

 CDN doesn’t have to be external.
-There are services which can transmit the entire website through the CDN, realizing all the benefits of geographical proximity of the site to users without changing the website code.
+There are services that can transmit the entire website through the CDN, realizing all the benefits of the geographical proximity of the site to users without changing the website code.

 10. Try to settle scripts to a new place